c-Theorem and improvement in non-compact conformal field theories: Hartman-Mathys three-point function sum rules

 Thus, the only non-trivial contribution could come from $\mathcal{A}^*$ and $\mathcal{B}$.
 In $\mathcal{A}^*$, from the Lorentz invariance, $T_{uu}^{(0)}$ necessarily provides extra factor of $a (k_{1u}-k_{2u})^2 + b(k_{1u}+k_{2u})^2$ (because $g_{uu}=0$), so it is higher order in momentum.
 Dimensionwise, $\mathcal{B}$ is dangerous, but it is proportional to $k_{3u}^2=(k_{1u}+k_{2u})^2$.
 Then, because $(\partial_{k_{1u}}-\partial_{k_{2u}})^2 (k_{1u}+k_{2u})^2 = 0$, it does not contribute, either.

 The IR finiteness is guaranteed from the assumption that the theory becomes gapped.
 The assumption of UV finiteness is more subtle and this is one reason why we prefer this sum rule to the other ones.
-While we can come up with a dangerous improvement term that violates this UV finiteness (e.g. by considering a higher derivative operator), we will explicitly demonstrate the UV finiteness of the improvement terms in examples even if they spoiled Zamolodchikov's sum rule discussed in section 2.
+While we can come up with a dangerous improvement term that violates this UV finiteness (e.g. by considering a higher derivative operator), we will explicitly demonstrate the UV finiteness of the improvement terms in examples even if they spoiled Zamolodchikov's sum rule discussed in section 2.\footnote{We also note that there exist some ambiguities in treating the UV contact terms.
+See Appendix A for how such ambiguity may affect the three-point functions.}

 Once it is a finite number, what is it?
 We expect it is the Virasoro central charge of the UV theory $c_{\text{UV}}.$ More precisely, since the UV central charge can be changed with the improvement term (even if we assume $\Theta_{\text{UV}}= 0$) such as in linear dilaton theory, it is the effective central charge $c_{\text{UV}}^{\mathrm{eff}}$.
 The effective central charge is a useful concept because it captures the actual growth of the states at high energy.
 In the linear dilaton theory, for instance, the effective central charge is $1$ independent of the background charge while the central charge depends on the background charge and is different from $1$.